AdrianDonohoe/dataRepresentation/README.md

 The app can be run locally by downloading the repository and initialising the database with the create_db.sql and init_db_tables.sql.

-Or it can be found hosted on my pythonanywhere site : [aidodo.pythonanywhere.com](http://aidodo.pythonanywhere.com/)
+Or it can be found hosted on my pythonanywhere site : [aidodo.pythonanywhere.com](http://aidodo.pythonanywhere.com/).
+There are some "_mysql_connector.MySQLInterfaceError: Lost connection to MySQL server during query" errors from the hosted version of the app.
+While the app wroks very well locally, there are lost connection erros from the hosted version.
+This is due to the mysql queries timing out.
+The DAO uses pooled connections, so this should not happen.
+For future apps, I would use a different host service.

 The web application is comprised of a Python Flask REST server (restserver.py), a MySQL DB Object (StatesDAO.py), a HTML frontend page (index.html).